Salihu Yakubu-Danladi: Early life and education

+Career

+Politics

 In the year 2011, he was the Kwara North Coordinator of the Buhari Campaign Organisation, BCO when President Muhammad Buhari contest the presidential election under the platform of the Congress of Progressive Change, CPC.
 And in the year 2015, he was the Kwara North Youth Coordinator for Engr.
 Yinusa Yahaya (Bulldozer) Campaign Organisation under the platform of the Peoples Democratic Party, PDP for the 2015 general election.

 Hon Danladi-Salihu worked as a staff of FUT Minna between 2010-2018 before he voluntarily resigned having demonstrated competence, astuteness, and shrewd leadership skills to answer the call of his people to represent them.
-He contested the Ilesha-Gwanara state constituency seat at the Kwara State House of Assembly, KWHA under the platform of the All Progressives Congress APC in the 2019 general election.
-To the Glory of God Almighty, he won and he's today the Speaker of the 9th Kwara Assembly.
+He contested the Ilesha-Gwanara state constituency seat at the Kwara State House of Assembly, KWHA under the platform of the All Progressives Congress APC in the 2019 general elections.

 Since his election as the Ilesha-Gwanara state constituency representative and the Speaker of the 9th Kwara State Assembly, Rt.
 Hon.
 Engr.
 Danladi-Salihu has proven to be a 'game changer' and a new 'Sheriff in town' by providing quality legislation.
 Under his watch as the Speaker of the 9th Assembly, a total of about fifty (50) bills have been passed into law.
 Many motions have equally been critically debated and resolved, while a plethora of Matters of General Public Importance have been considerably discussed.

 In the area of quality representation, no less than 250 kilometers of roads have been given a face lift in his state constituency.
 In addition, in his attempt to ease water scarcity among his people, he was able to provide over three hundred boreholes and many classrooms and health centers were renovated.
 He furthered his representation to human capacity development of women and youth of his constituents.
 These and other salient achievements that are too numerous to mention are some of the reasons why he stands tall among his peers.